-The Bachelor of Arts in Arts Administration is an interdisciplinary liberal arts degree applying leadership and management theory and training within a cultural and creative arts context.
-Often pursued in conjunction with creative studies within arts disciplines, this degree is ideal for students pursuing leadership and administrative roles within arts and cultural organizations, arts-related businesses, or entrepreneurship in the arts.
-Students managing a career in the arts — a performer or visual artist,for example — will find the major valuable.
-The degree works well as a second major with art, dance, music, and theatre degrees.
+The Arts Administration Program is for students wanting to lead and make a difference in the arts.
+Students graduate ready to pursue careers in arts and cultural organizations, arts-related businesses, or start their own entrepreneurial venture in the arts.
+Students who aim for a career as a professional performing or visual artist will also find the major valuable.
+The Arts Administration degree works well as a second major with art, dance, music, and theatre degrees.

-- Potential areas of expertise include marketing, development, education, community outreach, finance, cultural planning, union representation, human resources, IT, grant writing, and consulting.
+- Potential areas of expertise include marketing, fundraising, education, community outreach, finance, cultural planning, union representation, human resources, and consulting.

 The Student Experience

-- Opportunities for cross-curriculum collaboration with the Bryan School of Business & Economics and programs including Communication Studies and Political Science.
+- Students also take relevant classes with the Bryan School of Business & Economics and programs including Communication Studies and Political Science.

 Accreditations & Affiliations